What's an FSA?

 No, if one spouse is enrolled in an HSA or Healthcare FSA the other spouse can not enroll in the opposite benefit.
 This is because both accounts extend tax benefits to family members and having the two together violates the health coverage clause of the accounts.

-If your spouse is already enrolled in a DCFSA, you can enroll in a second DCFSA, however the combined total can not exceed $5,000 for 2023 if filing a joint return.
+If your spouse is already enrolled in a DCFSA, you can enroll in a second DCFSA, however the combined total can not exceed $5,000 for 2023 or 2024 if filing a joint return.
 If you and your spouse are married and filing separately, you may contribute $2,500 per year per parent.

 Can I have an FSA without being enrolled on insurance accessed by Justworks?